 Stuart has specialised for the last eight years in assisting with Bipolar, mood disorders, eating disorders, personality disorders, Depression and Anxiety cases and used cognitive behavioural based psychological therapies as recommended by NICE at the core of his treatment and management provision.

-He is a full practitioner member of the National Association of Counsellors, Hypnotherapists and Psychotherapists, the only UK charity representing all three professions.
+He is a fellow practitioner member of the National Association of Counsellors, Hypnotherapists and Psychotherapists, the only UK charity representing all three professions.
 NACHP is a CNHC voluntary regulation (hypnotherapy) qualification routes.
-Stuart is registered on the CNHC and FHT Professional Standards Authority Accredited Registers.
 He is also PVG disclosure Scotland registered for working with vulnerable adults and young people.

 Where can I receive cognitive behavioural analysis?

-Stuart has a main clinic based in Edinburgh, with additional clinics in Falkirk and Stirling.
+Stuart has a main clinic based in Edinburgh

 cognitive behaviour analysis, cognitive behavioural therapy, psychoanalysis, psychotherapy, depression, bipolar, anxiety personality disorders, eating disorder, mood disorder, Edinburgh, Glasgow, Falkirk, Midlothian, Scotland, analyst, therapy, therapist, psychotherapist, CBT, counsellor, counselling, mental health